 - Announcements/leaders report

-Vice presidents fill in for the president and presides the meeting if the president is absent, therefore, the vice president must understand the roles and responsibilities of the president listed above.
-Additional responsibilities to consider giving the vice presidents includes following-up with any committees to make sure they stay on task, having them responsible for the learning/program portion of the meeting and serve in the role of introducing presenters and or guest.
+Vice presidents fill in for the president and presides over the meeting if the president is absent, therefore, the vice president must understand the roles and responsibilities of the president listed above.
+Additional responsibilities to consider giving the vice president includes following-up with any committees to make sure they stay on task, having them responsible for the learning portion of the meeting and serve in the role of introducing presenters or guests.

 The secretary records all of the business of the meeting and a record of each member’s attendance.
 Secretaries provide a report at each meeting by presenting the minutes from the previous meeting.
 This can be done by providing a handout or by reading the minutes aloud, and must be approved by the entire group.
 Once minutes are approved, they become the official record of the business that was conducted at the meeting.
 Secretaries should record full minutes as soon as possible after the conclusion of the meeting so that the discussion is fresh in their mind.
 Keep all meeting minutes in one safe place so they can be referenced as needed.

-For more information regarding officers in clubs Michigan State University Extension’s publication “Helping You Help Officers and Committees” outlines the basic roles and responsibilities of officers in clubs.
+For more information regarding roles and responsibilities of officers in clubs Michigan State University has excellent resources to assist each of the officers as well as a publication “Helping You Help Officers and Committees,” which assists volunteers in supporting officers in their roles.

 Did you find this article useful?